andrew-scoppa/cpp-oop/README.md

 ## Course Outline

-Language Primer & OO Concepts
+Language Primer
 - Examine the basic syntax and language constructs of a C++ program.
-- Learn how the object model provides the framework for abstraction, encapsulation and instantiation.
+- Review the object model provides the framework for abstraction, encapsulation and instantiation.

 Classes in C++
 - Use member data to represent data encapsulated in a   class.